searls/lunch_money_scripts/README.md

 ```
 $ bundle
-$ ./script/group_refunded_transactions
 ```

-You'll be asked for your lunch money access token, which you can create in the [developer tab](https://my.lunchmoney.app/developers) of your account settings.
+You'll also be asked for your lunch money access token, which you can create in the [developer tab](https://my.lunchmoney.app/developers) of your account settings.

 ## Group Refunded Transactions